Key eCommerce Metrics ... and Airplanes?

-You need a certain amount of traffic to your eCommerce store to hit your numbers so this is an important metric to monitor.
-However, it’s good to note that while traffic might look great, if your conversion rate is low (consumers aren’t buying), it probably means you’re not getting the right audience coming to your site.
+You need a certain amount of traffic to your eCommerce store to hit your numbers, so this is an important metric to monitor.
+However, it’s important to note here that while traffic might look great, if your conversion rate is low (i.e., consumers aren’t buying), it probably means you’re not getting the right audience coming to your site.
 Time to review your customer acquisition strategy!
 Traffic is a primary lever you can impact via marketing and advertising.

 Orders are a function of traffic and conversions (traffic x conversion rate = orders).
 Therefore, to increase orders, you need to increase traffic and/or conversions.
 A common mistake is to focus on orders as a primary lever and decide, for example, to try and increase orders by 10% next month.
 You don’t control orders; instead, focus on traffic and conversions.

 Your average order value (AOV) is the average amount a customer spends per order and is directly impacted by what products you’re selling on your website.
 Calculate it by dividing your total revenue by total number of orders.
-There are many ways to impact AOV; for example, by offering complementary products that are compelling to purchase together, or nudging customers to get free shipping or a gift with purchase by adding one more product to their cart.
+There are many ways to increase AOV.
+For example, by offering complementary products that are compelling to purchase together (bundles), offering upsells ("Would you like a 10-pack instead of a 5-pack"?), or nudging customers to get free shipping or a gift with purchase by adding one more product to their cart.

 Your return on ad spend (ROAS) is the number of dollars you make for every dollar spent on marketing.
-Calculate it by dividing the sales (associated to your marketing campaigns) by your marketing budget.
+Calculate ROAS by dividing the sales (associated to your marketing campaigns) by your marketing budget.
 It’s a great high-level indicator of how effective your marketing is and what return to expect from your investment.
-There are many factors that can impact your ads and site that determine your ROAS; keep an eye on this metric to get ahead of any potential issues or opportunities with your ads.
+There are many factors that can impact your ads and site that determine your ROAS.
+Keep an eye on this metric to get ahead of any potential issues or opportunities with your ads.

-As you get used to tracking your numbers on a daily or weekly basis and seeing the results of different promotions, over time you will begin to recognize patterns.
+As you get used to tracking your metrics on a daily or weekly basis and seeing the results of different promotions, over time, you will begin to recognize patterns.
 Then, as you test new promotions, you will be able to estimate how you expect a new initiative will perform, based on similar results you observed from the performance of a previous promotion.